Skip to main content

 If you did not complete your 10 hours we would normally ask parents to make up the balance with a monetary donation of $25/hour to MEF or another nonprofit.
 Again, this is not being required this year but your pledge to MEF and organizations with similar values is most appreciated.

-Montessori Educational Foundation (MEF) is the sister organization of MCS.
+Montessori Educational Foundation (MEF) is the sister organization of FMSL.
 One of MEF’s functions is to raise funds for various projects.
 This year we were able to raise enough money to place HEPA filters in every class in the school.
 To donate to MEF please click the button below.

 Spring School-wide Survey